Lord Edmund Mallory Senior

 - Majorly Awesome: Holds the rank of Shousa, which can be translated as Major (Army) or Lieutenant Commander (Navy).
 Given that he's the ground force commander, Major would be more appropriate.

-- Mortal Wound Reveal: Turns out he had been fatally injured by shrapnel, and was hiding it from Sagara during their duel.
+- Mortal Wound Reveal: Turns out he had been fatally injured by shrapnel, and was hiding it from Sousuke during their duel.

-- Parental Substitute: He ended up becoming Sousuke's adopted father and legal guardian.
+- Parental Substitute: He ended up becoming Sousuke's adoptive father and legal guardian.

 - Real Men Wear Pink: He enjoys cooking, and wears a frilly, pink apron while doing it.
 He's nevertheless very badass, even while doing that.